Trung28899/ReactNative-Advanced-Basic/README.md

             +, How to use Card as a wrapper
             +, How to pass styling into Card

+3. 4th Commit: Color theming with constants:
+    (Video 60)

+            - See ./constants/colors.js for export
+            - Header.js and StartGameScreen.js for import

 ## 3. Useful Resources and Links: